Written Expression (Intermediate), WS 2025/2026

 Subdirectory K contains some pictures of some of the people you will meet (virtually) in this course.

-If there are any problems, just contact me.
+If there are any other problems, just contact me.

 All the materials you need for Week 02 can be found in this directory: